Restore the form and function of a tooth, with a dental crown

 Crowns can either be used as a restorative or cosmetic dental treatment.
+There are various different types of crowns which are used to protect the tooth, each built with different materials.
 They are usually made from either ceramic porcelain material to offer the most aesthetically pleasing results, or another material such as porcelain fused to metal crowns or zirconia.

 Ceramic (porcelain) crowns